soletian11/Capstone_DataTalks/README.md

 # Capstone_DataTalks

+## Table of Contents

-This repo is for specifically  for building ML DataTaks Club  Capstone Project
+This repo is for specifically  for building ML DataTaks Club  Capstone Project based on **Cirrhosis Patient Survival Prediction**